-- 6.5.1 A member school may conduct a conditioning program in accordance with the following provisions: - The conditioning program must be available to all interested students, must not be restricted to members of a particular team, and must be publicized as such. - 6.5.1.2 Student participation must be voluntary.
+- 6.5.1 A member school may conduct a conditioning program in accordance with the following provisions: - 6.5.1.1 The conditioning program must be available to all interested students, must not be restricted to members of a particular team, and must be publicized as such. - 6.5.1.2 Student participation must be voluntary.
 The conditioning program must not be a prerequisite for trying out for a particular team. - 6.5.1.3 Permissible activities include stretching, lifting weights, jumping rope, running, calisthenics, aerobics, and similar generic conditioning activities.
-Organized drills in the skills or techniques of a particular sport are prohibited. - 6.5.1.4 A coach may not provide instruction in sport specific skills or techniques. - 6.5.1.5 Sport specific equipment is prohibited. - 6.5.1.6 The participants must provide their own workout clothing. - 6.5.1.7 Conditioning programs may not be limited to members of a particular team but they are restricted to students enrolled at the school and are not available to students enrolled at other schools regardless of grade. - 6.6 Non School Competition in which Participants are Competing Unattached and are Not Representing Their Schools - 6.6.1 A student may participate on a nonschool team or in a non-school individual event both during and out of the designated sport season.
-However, the student owes his/her primary loyalty and allegiance to the school team of which he/she is a member.
-A school shall have the authority to require attendance at practices and contests and students not in compliance shall be subject to disciplinary action as determined by the school.
+Organized drills in the skills or techniques of a particular sport are prohibited. - 6.5.1.4 A coach may not provide instruction in sport specific skills or techniques. - 6.5.1.5 Sport specific equipment is prohibited. - 6.5.1.6 The participants must provide their own workout clothing.

-- 6.6.2 Participation on a non school team or in a non school individual event shall be subject to the following conditions: - 6.6.2.1 With the exception of organized intramurals, the student may not wear school uniforms. - 6.6.2.2 With the exception of organized intramurals, the student may use only school equipment whose primary purpose is to protect the wearer from physical injury. - 6.6.2.3 The school or a school affiliated support group may not provide transportation. - 6.6.2.4 The school or a school affiliated support group may not pay entry fees or provide any form of financial assistance. - 6.6.2.5 The school coach may not require his/her athletes to participate in non school competition or provide instruction to his/her athletes in non school competition except as in 7.5. - 6.6.3 14 Del.C. §122(b)(14) requires written parental permission prior to participation on a similar team during the designated sport season.
+- 6.5.1.7 Conditioning programs may not be limited to members of a particular team but they are restricted to students enrolled at the school and are not available to students enrolled at other schools regardless of grade. - 6.6 Non School Competition in which Participants are Competing Unattached and are Not Representing Their Schools - 6.6.1 A student may participate on a nonschool team or in a non-school individual event both during and out of the designated sport season.
+However, the student owes his/her their primary loyalty and allegiance to the school team of which he/she is they are a member.
+A school shall have the authority to require attendance at practices and contests and students not in compliance shall be subject to disciplinary action as determined by the school. - 6.6.2 Participation on a non school team or in a non school individual event shall be subject to the following conditions: - 6.6.2.1 With the exception of organized intramurals, the student may not wear school uniforms. - 6.6.2.2 With the exception of organized intramurals, the student may use only school equipment whose primary purpose is to protect the wearer from physical injury. - 6.6.2.3 The school or a school affiliated support group may not provide transportation. - 6.6.2.4 The school or a school affiliated support group may not pay entry fees or provide any form of financial assistance. - The school coach may not require his/her athletes to participate in non school competition or provide instruction to his/her athletes in non school competition except as in 7.5. - 6.6.2.6 Nothing in this regulation shall be construed as prohibiting schools from providing transportation or school-supplied assistive technology and equipment to or for non-school activities for students with disabilities. - 6.6.3 14 Del.C. §122(b)(14) requires written parental permission prior to participation on a similar team during the designated sport season.
 Written authorization must be on file in the student's school prior to engaging in a tryout, practice, or contest with a similar team.
 Consent forms shall be available in all member schools.
 Similar teams shall include organized intramural teams as well as non school teams in that sport.

 9 DE Reg.
 1954 (06/01/06) 11 DE Reg.
-1639 (06/01/08)
+1639 (06/01/08) 15 DE Reg.
+74 (07/01/11)